abdelazizwf/rl-traffic-controller/README.md

 usage: run.py [-h] [-c] [-r] [-e N] mode {v1,v2,v3} [image_paths ...]

 positional arguments:
-  mode                train or eval
+  mode                train or eval or demo
   {v1,v2,v3}          layer stack to use image_paths         paths of images (observations), and/or directories containing
                       images, to test the agent on